 A recent study (2017) conducted by the American Chamber of Commerce highlights the positive regard in which the German business environment is held by US companies.
-Invited to indicate how attractive the German investmentenvironment is, 75 percent of the participating American companies replied with “very good” or “good”.
-A further 97 percent want to either expand or maintain their current activities in Germany over the next three to four years.
+Invited to indicate how attractive the German investment environment is, 75 percent of the participating American companies replied with “very good” or “good”.
+Seventy-six percent are convinced that Germany will either improve or maintain its competitive edge in the future.

 Germany’s Rank in Europe